zbalkan/PANhunt/README.md

 PANhunt is a tool that can be used to search drives for credit card numbers (PANs).
 This is useful for checking PCI DSS scope accuracy.
 It's designed to be a simple, standalone tool that can be run from a USB stick.
 PANhunt includes a python PST file parser.

+## Function

+The script uses regular expressions to look for Visa, MasterCard or AMEX credit card numbers in document files.
+Zip files are recursed to look for document files.
+PST and MSG files are parsed and emails and attachments searched in.

+The script will list but does not yet search Access databases.
+## Breaking changes

+This for includes a full architectural change to allow extending the scanning capabilities by providing a new scanner.
+It is more modular and has more file searching capabilities.
+It means there is a performance impact for the sake of accuracy.

 With v1.3, breaking changes are implemented:

 - Migrated to Python 3